An SLE$_2$ loop measure: Introduction

-The argument consisting in controlling the convergence of Radon-Nikodym derivatives in order to exploit directly the convergence to chordal SLE established in \cite{LSW_LERW} is somewhat novel and differs from the treatment of SLE convergence in multiply-connected domains of eg \cite{Zhan_LERWmult,Izy_Isingmult}.
+The argument consisting in controlling the convergence of Radon-Nikodym derivatives in order to exploit directly the convergence to chordal SLE established in \cite{LSW_LERW} is somewhat novel and differs from the treatment of SLE convergence in multiply-connected domains of e.g. \cite{Zhan_LERWmult,Izy_Isingmult}.

-The convergence of the discrete loop measures $\l^\d_{A^\d}$ towards a conformally invariant object (Theorem \ref{thm:cv-loop}) was already established by Adrien Kassel and Rick Kenyon (\cite{KasKen_RandomCurves}, Corollary 20).
+The convergence of the discrete loop measures $\l^\d_{A^\d}$ towards a measure invariant under conformal isomorphisms (Theorem \ref{thm:cv-loop}) was already established by Adrien Kassel and Rick Kenyon (\cite{KasKen_RandomCurves}, Corollary 20).
 However, our approaches to this result are essentially disjoint, and complementary: Kassel and Kenyon characterize the limiting loop measure $\mu^\#_A$ via the law of its homotopy class in the annulus $A$ punctured at finitely many arbitrary interior points, relying in particular on difficult algebraic topology results of Fock and Goncharov.
 In this paper, we moreover investigate what becomes of the discrete restriction property in the continuous setting, which allows us to extend the family of measures to all Riemann surfaces.

 The manuscript is organized as follows.
 We will start by fixing basic notations in Section \ref{def}, and discuss some combinatorial facts related to the UST, in particular how determinants of harmonic operators appear.
 In Section \ref{precomp}, we will show tightness of the exploration process.
 We will then show convergence of the exploration process $e^\d_{A^\d\sm c^\d}$ in Section \ref{expl}, following the approach outlined above.
 In Section \ref{loop}, we will first prove Theorem \ref{thm:cv-loop} and look at the restriction properties of the family of loop measures $\mu^\#_A$.
 We will then extend this family to general Riemann surfaces, which is our main result, Theorem~\ref{thm:KSloop-2}.